Azure/Azure-CloudIntelligence-SolutionAuthoringWorkspace/docs/solution-authoring.md

    | Customization | N | `# Customization` |
    | Scaling | N | `# Scaling` |
    | Security | N | `# Security` |
-> Post Deployment Guidance will be generated as links in the deployment "Done" step.

 * **Examples**